HarrisonTheG/T11CAPS-Management-Web-App/README.md

 spring.mail.properties.mail.smtp.socketFactory.class = javax.net.ssl.SSLSocketFactory
 spring.mail.properties.mail.smtp.socketFactory.fallback = false
 ```
-* Create database query in HeidiSQL using this code.
+* Create database query in HeidiSQL using this code
 ```
 CREATE SCHEMA t11caps;
 USE t11caps;
 ```
-* In T11CapsApplication file, uncomment these codes only once and run application.
+* In T11CapsApplication file, uncomment these codes only once to seed the database to run application

 ```
 //DbSeeding.SeedDBWithUsersAndCourses();
 //DbSeeding.SeedDBforCoursesTeachedandEnrolled();

 ```
+* For subsequent runs, re-comment the codes to disable futher seeding of database